Malaysian PM says public caning of lesbians tarnishes Islam

-KUALA LUMPUR, Malaysia (AP) — Malaysian Prime Minister Mahathir Mohamad has slammed the public caning of two Muslim women for attempting to have sex, saying it tarnished Islam’s reputation as a merciful and compassionate religion.
+KUALA LUMPUR, Malaysia (AP) — Malaysian Prime Minister Mahathir Mohamad on Thursday criticized the public caning of two Muslim women for attempting to have sex, saying it tarnished Islam’s reputation as a merciful and compassionate religion.

-Mahathir broke his silence after Monday’s rare whipping of the two women, witnessed by more than 100 people in an Islamic court.
-It was criticized by lawmakers and rights groups as a form of torture.
+Mahathir made the comment after the rare caning of the two women in an Islamic court on Monday, which was witnessed by more than 100 people.
+Lawmakers and rights groups criticized the punishment as a form of torture.

-Mahathir says the caning “did not reflect the justice or compassion of Islam.”
-He said Thursday in a video on social media that the women could have been given a lighter sentence and counselling as it was their first offence.
+Mahathir said the Cabinet in a meeting Thursday felt the caning “did not reflect the justice or compassion of Islam.”
+He said the women could have been given a lighter sentence and counseling since it was their first offense.

-Islamic officials defended the caning, saying it was not meant to hurt the women but to educate them so they will repent.
+“It gives a bad image to Islam,” Mahathir said in a video posted on social media.
+“It is important for us to show that Islam is not a vicious religion that likes to punish and humiliate people.”

 Most Read Nation & World Stories